Shadeira/TODO-List-Tutorial/README.md

 ## Task 2: Add Counters

-Let's say we want to be able to calculate the number of task we have completed and the ones we have yet to get done.
+Let's say we want to be able to calculate the number of tasks we have completed and the ones we have yet to get done.
 Let's make tracking our progress a bit simpler with counters for completed and uncompleted tasks.

 Below your `<ul>` list container, add these lines of code:
 ```html